(1813 - 1864)

 After West Point, he was assigned to the artillery, he fought in the Seminole War, was involved in the Trail of Tears episode, and earned two brevets in the Mexican War.
 In 1855 he transferred to the Cavalry, and served in "Bleeding Kansas," on the Mormon Expedition, and in Indian fighting in the West.

 At the outbreatk of the Civil War he was Major, 1st US Cavalry.
 He was promoted to Lieutenant Colonel, 2nd US on 16 March 1861, and Colonel of the 1st US Cavalry on 25 April.
 He was appointed Brigadier General (USV) 31 August 1861, and Major General 4 July 1862.
+He was wounded in action at Glendale, VA on 30 June 1862.

 On the Campaign